 Matt’s first idea was to use constant background lighting, which was bright enough to make the flash less noticeable.
 Filters fitted to the camera, and changes to the flash settings meant that ‘lighting effects’ could still be achieved in the finished photographs, without making lighting changes visible to me.

 The third trick was still more subtle.
 Although it worked very well, I only understood it fully once all the photographs were taken, and I was looking through them for the best ones.
-Matt simply kept me talking throughout the session.
+Matt just kept me talking throughout the session.
 Thinking about it afterwards, I realised that this would have worked on two levels.
-Firstly, of course, distraction meant that I was not anticipating the sound or the flash.
-The second way in which keeping me talking worked so well, takes full advantage of one of the most basic ways in which cerebral palsy affects muscle tone.
+Firstly, of course, a distraction meant that I was not anticipating the sound or the flash.
+The second way in which keeping me talking worked so well takes full advantage of one of the most basic ways in which cerebral palsy affects muscle tone.
 Quite simply, any muscle tone used in a deliberate activity, such as talking, is not available to be used in any other activity, including unwanted movements like flinching and blinking.

 The results speak for themselves.
-Approximately one third of all the pictures taken, are potentially good enough to use, because I did not blink or flinch.
-When having photographs taken under every day conditions, like family snapshots, (taken with flash) the number of pictures, which do not show me blinking and which are not blurred by unwanted movement, is usually around one in one hundred.
-When we first met, Matt told me that he knew very little about cerebral palsy, but his willingness to adapt his way of working, has left me with some great results, and a method, which I can use for the future.
+Approximately one-third of all the pictures taken are potentially good enough to use because I did not blink or flinch.
+When having photographs taken under everyday conditions, like family snapshots, (taken with flash) the number of pictures, which do not show me blinking and which are not blurred by unwanted movement, is usually around one in one hundred.
+When we first met, Matt told me that he knew very little about cerebral palsy, but his willingness to adapt his way of working has left me with some great results, and a method, which I can use for the future.

 In July 2006, Robert informed me that, having learnt of my experience of using Serrapeptase in the management and reduction of the impact of my Cerebral Palsy (CP) symptoms, he had renamed his book as The ‘Miracle’ Enzyme is Serrapeptase.